CleverCloud/clever-tools/docs/setup-systems.md

 choco install clever-tools
 ```

-NOTES:

-* If you want access to the beta channel, you can use `choco sources add -n=clevercloud -s='https://nexus.clever-cloud.com/repository/nupkg-beta/'` instead.

 ### Binary (.zip)

 If you are using Windows, but you don't have [chocolatey](https://chocolatey.org) installed, you can download a `.zip` archive and extract the binary in your `PATH`.